 Pants (2 pairs)

 Dark jeans can be dressed up, completely casual, and they match everything.
 You can wear jeans for months without washing them and they still won’t stink.
 Plus, jeans are a staple in every European’s wardrobe.
 Some hardcore travelers don’t wear jeans because they are fairly heavy and take forever to dry.
-Also bring a pair of well-fitting neutral/dark color chinos (light-weight cotton).
+Also, bring a pair of well-fitting neutral/dark color chinos (light-weight cotton).
 These look nice if you want to dress it up a bit.
-Please don’t wear those travel pants that zip-off and turn into shorts — they are just way too dorky.
+Please don’t wear those travel pants that zip off and turn into shorts — they are just way too dorky.
 I personally think a pair of jeans and a pair of chinos is all you need, but some feel more comfortable with an extra pair of pants.
 Shorts– Most European adults don’t wear shorts.
 You’ll probably be pegged as a tourist if you decide to wear them so just keep that in mind if you plan on bringing them.
 But just stay away from khaki cargo shorts because that is the stereotypical American tourist outfit.
 Swimwear – If you go to the beach then you’ll need something to wear.

 Jackets and Rainwear

-Obviously, weather you take a jacket will depend of when and where you travel.
-Fleece Jacket – A nice fleece jacket is a great because it is very lightweight and it provides a lot of warmth.
+Obviously, whether you take a jacket will depend on when and where you travel.
+Fleece Jacket – A nice fleece jacket is great because it is very lightweight and it provides a lot of warmth.
 I suggest getting a black fleece jacket just because it will be the most versatile.
 Rain Jacket – A rain jacket is one of those things that take up a lot of space and are rarely used.
 Therefore, I’d say this would be optional.
 You probably don’t need one if you’re only visiting cities (just bring an umbrella).
 If you plan on doing a lot of hiking/being in the wilderness then you might consider it.
 Softshell Jacket – A softshell jacket is a nice combination between a fleece and a rain jacket.
-They won’t be quite as warm as a fleece but it will be fairly waterproof.
+They won’t be quite as warm as fleece but they will be fairly waterproof.

 Sun Glasses Scarf – Both men and women wear scarfs in the summer and winter.
 Hat and Gloves

 Daypack A small backpack you wear while exploring the city.
-It should be just big enough to carry a few thing (journal, souvenirs, small umbrella/light rain jacket, those cute mini-bottles of alcohol, etc).
+It should be just big enough to carry a few things (journal, souvenirs, a small umbrella/light rain jacket, those cute mini-bottles of alcohol, etc).
 You want to be able to pack it into your main backpack without it taking up a ton of space.

 Quick Drying Travel Towel

-A quick drying towel is one of my favorite travel accessories.
+A quick-drying towel is one of my favorite travel accessories.
 To be honest, I hate the feel of these towels, but they do an amazing job.
 They absorb a ton of liquid and they dry in a few hours.
 Normal towels take hours and hours to dry and they will really make your backpack stink.
 This is a must-buy.
 Some advice: These towels are much smaller than a normal towel.
 I suggest buying the large or XL size—especially if you have long hair.

 Key Chain Flashlight